..

 Posted on November 2nd, 2017

 Blood pressure and heart rate are two different measurements.
 While they are frequently measured at the same time in the doctor’s office, they are distinctly different factors in heart health.
 Blood pressure is the force exerted against the artery walls when blood pumps through the body, usually measured with two numbers.
-The top number (systolic pressure) measures the pressure as the heart...
+The top number (systolic pressure) measures the pressure as the heart beats...
 Read More

 Posted on October 23rd, 2017